 1 suburb is currently priced higher than the city of Knoxville.

 Rent growth in Knoxville over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Knoxville rent prices appear to be relatively affordable for local residents.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Knoxville average rent prices appear to be relatively affordable for local residents.